 Vitamin B12 (Cobalamin) is a vitamin that plays an important role in the function of the brain and nervous system, the metabolism of cells, DNA regulation, and the creation of blood.
 The "normal" range in a standard blood test is 200-900 pg/mL (picograms per milliliter).
 Levels below 80 represent B12 deficiency.
 A blood test is not an accurate test for vegans who also consume algae or spirulina because they contain B12-analogues that mimic true B12 in blood tests while actually interfering with B12 metabolism.
 A blood test may not be totally accurate for other reasons too, explains Dr. Gina Shaw: "Just because there is a low level of B12 in the bloodstream, this does not mean that there is a deficiency in the body as a whole, it may well be being utilised by the living cells (such as the central nervous system).
 More reliable tests appear to be that of homocysteine levels and Methyl Malonic Acid tests."
 Dr Gina Shaw, D.Sc, M.A.- source.
 When the vegan community has been surveyed, there were long time vegans that did develop Vitamin B12 deficiency.
 Some developed deficiency only after 5 years of being vegan (it is estimated that we have a 5-20 year reserve in our liver).

 Some health practitioners don't feel that vegans get B12 deficiency any more than non-vegans; a certain percentage of the general population becomes deficient; for various reasons such as: they lose their own Intrinsic factor (a glycoprotein necessary for the absorption of B12) - malabsorption problems, age, or alcohol, drugs, antibiotics, and smoking could affect ones’ stores of B12.
 However, if a vegan does not supplement B12, it can result in a dietary deficiency.
 Because of the re-circulation of B12 in our bodies, it may take 20-30 years to become deficient after eating a strictly vegan diet.
-Generally speaking, all people over 50 are advised to supplement with Vitamin B12 from supplements or fortified foods.
+Generally speaking, all people over 50 are advised to take Vitamin B12 from supplements or fortified foods.